Kurento/kurento/kmf-media-connector/package/README.md

 ------------------

 If you prefer to use RabbitMQ to connect to Kurento Media Server, the proxy has to have access to a previously running RabbitMQ server.
-Plase refer to RabbitMQ documentation for this.
+Please refer to RabbitMQ documentation for this.

 Assuming that the command 'java' points to a Java 7 JVM executable, the proxy